Henry S. Johnston: December 1927 impeachment effort

-Impeachment
+1928 elections

 Johnston returned to serve for several months without any harassment from the state legislature.
 However, everything changed toward the end of 1928.
 That year, the Democrats had selected Al Smith as their U.S. presidential nominee to challenge the Republican nominee, Herbert Hoover.
 Supporting his Democratic ally, Johnston campaigned in the state on Smith's behalf.
-Smith, a Catholic, supported the end of prohibition and he spoke out against "religious bigots."
+Smith, a Catholic, supported the end of prohibition and he spoke out against "religious bigots".
 Hoover won the presidency in an overwhelming national landslide with 58% of the popular vote.
 In Oklahoma, Hoover did even better and trounced Smith with 63.7% of the vote and many Oklahoma Republicans won state offices on his coattails, including seats on the Oklahoma Supreme Court, a near majority in the Oklahoma House, and large gains in the Oklahoma Senate.
 Johnston was left alone as the only strong Democratic figure in the state.

+1929 impeachment and removal

 When the state legislature met in regular session in 1929, both Democrats and Republicans crafted a second wave of impeachment charges.
-Of the thirteen charges presented by the Oklahoma House of Representatives, the state senate accepted eleven.
+Of the thirteen articles of impeachment presented by the Oklahoma House of Representatives, the state senate accepted eleven.
 On January 21, Johnston was officially suspended from office and Lieutenant Governor of Oklahoma William J. Holloway became acting governor.
 Johnston's impeachment trial began on February 6 and would last over six weeks.
 The trial came to an end on March 20 with the State Senate removing Johnston from office on the eleventh charge: general incompetence.
 The ten other charges were dismissed.
 On the same day, Holloway became the eighth governor of Oklahoma.
 He was the second lieutenant governor to become governor through the gubernatorial succession process in state history, the first being Martin E. Trapp.